On Memory

 Not “Does it exist?” — Parfit thought it existed, in some deflationary sense.
 But he thought we were wrong about why it mattered.
 We act as though identity is an all-or-nothing affair: either the person who wakes up tomorrow is me, or they are not.
 Either I survive, or I die.
 Parfit argued that this binary framing misrepresents the actual structure of what we care about.

-What we care about, Parfit claimed, is not identity per se but Relation R: psychological connectedness and continuity, with the right kind of cause.
-Connectedness means direct psychological links — you remember yesterday’s argument with your partner, you follow through on the promise you made last Tuesday, you still believe what struck you as true over coffee last week.
+What we care about, Parfit claimed, is not identity per se but Relation R: psychological connectedness and continuity, with the right cause.
+Connectedness means direct psychological links — you remember yesterday’s argument with your partner, the sharpness of the words still in your throat.
+You follow through on the promise you made last Tuesday.
+You still believe what struck you as true over coffee last week, the specific way the idea clicked into place.
 Continuity means overlapping chains of such connections — last week links to this week, and last month links to last week, even without a direct bridge from last month to now.
 Together, these form the relation that matters for practical purposes: whether the future person will share enough of my psychology to count as continuous with me.

 The crucial insight is that Relation R comes in degrees.
 Locke treated identity as binary — you either remember and are the same person, or you don’t and aren’t.
 Parfit saw that this was absurd.
 There are strong connections (I remember vividly) and weak ones (I vaguely recall).
 There are many connections (my beliefs, desires, memories, and character all persist) and few (only my name and a handful of habits survive).
 The question “Is this the same person?” can have a determinate answer (yes, the DNA matches) while the question “Does this person matter to me in the way I matter to myself?” can be a matter of degree.